Brian-J-Wang/KanaNinja/README.md

 # JpType
-A Japanese keyboard typing website with reference materials.
+A Japanese kana typing website.
+Supports hirigana, katakana.
+Kanji is work in progress.